nathan-kennedy/new-mac-setup/README.md

 - **Gifsicle**: Gifsicle is a command-line tool for editing and optimizing GIF images, known for efficiently reducing file sizes while maintaining quality.
 - **imagemagick**: A versatile image processing tool that supports numerous formats, capable of resizing, converting, and manipulating images.
 - **Jpegoptim**: A utility to optimize and compress JPEG files without losing quality.
+- **Jq**: A command-line tool for processing JSON data, allowing for filtering, transformation, and extraction of information.
 - **Optipng**: A PNG optimizer that recompresses image files to a smaller size without losing any information.
 - **pandoc**: A universal document converter.
 - **Ranger**: A console file manager with VI key bindings, offering a minimalistic and powerful visual interface.